anderslundsgard/cloud-adoption-framework/README.md

  - Network logs (AWS VPC Flowlogs)
  - Coorporate inventory of Cloud usage
  - On-Prem connectivity (AWS Direct Connect)
+ - Cloud provider maintenance and other notifications (AWS Health)

 ### Enforce these practices from the start?